How to get the right Krukonogi-Titanium picks for your tools?

 The difference between I sharpening and regular sharpening

-PAN77(A,TN) on the left and PAN77(A,TN)I on the right
+PAN77(A,TN) and PAN77(A,TN)I

 SF version for Petzl Nomic